The Pulse of Higher Ed

 As many as 57% of public 4-year institutions have reported budgetary challenges.
 Enrollment challenges create financial barriers for institutional effectiveness.
 Up to 77% of private, not-for-profit institutions have concerns about significant budget deficits (Boggs, Boroditsky, Krishnan, and Sarakatsannis, 2021).
 Public institutions report the same budget deficits occurring at both large and small institutions (Nietzel and Ambrose, 2024).
 As so many research studies have concluded, we are at a tipping point between a demographic cliff and the economic factors that impact decisions to continue pursuing an undergraduate degree (Grawe, 2023).

 While the needs are great among all institutions, there are opportunities to think about enrollment management with distinctive approaches to assist your institution with moving forward.
-We will look at four specific management steps that may assist your team in considering alternatives to your current practices and thus leading your institution toward rebounding growth.
+We will look at three specific management steps that may assist your team in considering alternatives to your current practices and thus leading your institution toward rebounding growth.

 1. Build a strategy.
 While this may not seem like a new idea, building out or changing the strategic approach to enrollment management is the first step to developing and encouraging new ideas and thoughts.
 Most institutions have a Strategic Enrollment Management Plan (SEMP), however, if that plan is not reviewed annually and evaluated for continued positive growth, it is not a true SEMP.
 To be effective, the SEMP must be current, relevant, and measurable.
 Currency of the plan should be within the most recent 6-month period with specific approaches to the next 6 months clearly identified.
 The SEMP cannot be a long-term static document.
 It must be a living document that morphs as changes hit the institution, the marketplace, and the industry.